heibad/heibad/README.md

 ⚡Technical Lead: Cloud (Azure) at CloudAndThings.io, Cloud Solution Architect, Security-First DevOps Practitioner⚡

 - 🔭 I'm currently working on Enterprise Cloud Security Architecture and Azure DevOps Solutions
-- 🌱 I'm currently pursuing AWS Solutions Architect Professional, Google Cloud Platform Architect, and Kubernetes CKA certifications
+- 🌱 I'm currently pursuing alot of exams.
 - 👯 I'm looking to collaborate on Cloud Architecture and Infrastructure as Code
 - 💬 Ask me about Azure Cloud Architecture, DevSecOps, and Modern Work Technologies
 - 📫 How to reach me: Connect with me on LinkedIn https://www.linkedin.com/in/heinrich-badenhorst-a8238a42/